United States military jury: Verdicts

 The members vote by secret written ballot on each of the allegations the accused person faces, with each member having one vote on each charge.
 Unlike most civilian jurisdictions, a unanimous verdict is not required in most cases.
-Unless the death penalty is mandatory for the offense in question, the members may convict by a two-thirds majority.
-If the death penalty is mandatory if convicted, then the members must be unanimous in their verdict.
+Unless the death penalty is possible for the offense in question, the members may convict by a three-fourths majority.
+If the death penalty is possible if convicted, then the members must be unanimous in their verdict.
 As such, military juries are incapable of being a hung jury.